perseus784/RAEES/README.md

 # Gui-assistant
-An gui assisstant for weather and maps using APIs Requires python and libraries such as googlemaps, json, sqlite3, pyttsx and some inbuilt libraries.
+A gui assisstant for weather and maps using APIs Requires python and libraries such as googlemaps, json, sqlite3, pyttsx and some inbuilt libraries.
 It uses a simple keyword check and processes the query.